vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 +++

 ## 📅 2023-01-20
-For a few day I've been feeling very sleep all day because of my fucked up sleeping schedule.
-Try to fix it.
-I think I am more productive late night upto 2 AM and in the morning.
-So now I try to sleep at max 3AM and wake up around 11AM.
-I'll see how it goes.
+For a few day I've been feeling very sleepy all day because of my fucked up sleeping schedule.
+Trying to fix it.
+I think I am more productive during late night upto 2 AM and in the late morning.
+So now I trying to sleep at max 3AM and wake up around 11AM.
+Let's hope it'll fix my sleeping schedule.

 BTW this page looks like better way to write microblog than twitter.
 Although RN it's just a single markdown page, I'm thinking to make a folder and render that into a single page.